Hart family mystery deepens as friends remember previous foster child in Minnesota

 The friends’ recollections add to the mystery that surrounds the family and a tragedy that may or may not have been intentional.
 California authorities have suggested their drive over the cliff was deliberate, based on software from the Harts’ family SUV, and the lack of skid marks at the cliff.

-Sarah and Jen’s Minnesota friends said both women worked at Herberger’s in the early aughts.
+Sarah and Jen’s Minnesota friends said both women worked at Herberger’s in the early 2000s.
 Sarah was one of a handful of managers there.
 Jen was working in the Juniors department.

 A lot of people didn’t know they were a couple, but with those who did, they talked about adopting children.

 “We don’t really have the parts to get it done,” Schmitz remembered Jen joking in reference to having biological children.
 And there were so many kids who needed homes, Jen said, according to Schmitz.

-She recalled the couple first signed up to foster children.
 As Schmitz remembered it, the teen who came to them was a local girl, around 15, who was placed there temporarily.

 The only frustration she remembered the couple voicing was about the teen neither doing homework nor listening to them on the subject.
 “It was more of a ‘How do we help her?’ kind of thing,” Schmitz said.